celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 2. requesting the network head to which it sets its initial sync target, and
 3. bootstrapping itself with some other peers on the network which it can utilise for its operations.

-This is centralisation bottleneck as it happens both during initial start-up and for any re-starts.
+This is a centralization bottleneck as it happens both during initial start-up and for any re-starts.

 In this ADR, we wish to aleviate this problem by allowing nodes to bootstrap from previously seen peers.
 This is a simple solution that allows the network alleviate the start-up centralisation bottleneck such that nodes can join the network without the need for hardcoded bootstrappers up re-start